-RESHOW is an empirical comment on a very specific topic: Waste from exhibitions of the creative industries.
+RESHOW is an empirical comment on a very specific topic: waste from exhibitions.

-Facing this topic as a field of action, in lieu of a problem, RESHOW recollect, refit, catalogue, storage & reallocate certain debris from exhibitions at cultural institutions, for its reuse in new non profitable exhibitions and any kind of cultural project.
+Facing this topic as a field of action, RESHOW is based on the: recollection, refit, catalogue, storage and reallocation of selected debris from exhibitions for its reuse in non commercial cultural initiatives.

 RESHOW leads to expand possibilities of appropriation and resignification of everyday life and its debris, core topics of antipodes cafés oeuvre.